Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Proof of the main result

 We are lead to consider a difference of spectral invariants: we embed the disc $\D$ symplectically into spheres of areas $1+s_i$ ($i=1,2$), with $0\leq s_i\leq (k+1)A-1$, in such a way that the obtained Lagrangian links are monotone with same $\lambda$ but different $\eta$.
 We thus want to compute where the $\underline{L}_{s_i}$ are the two obtained Lagrangian links.

 We define a biholomorphism between the symmetric products: this induces a chain isomorphism between the two $CF(\underline L_{s_i}, H)$, but such isomorphism does not respect the action filtration.
 The difference (\ref{eq:diffSpecInv}) is exactly the failure to respect the action filtration of this chain isomorphism.
-This means that the spectral invariants in (\ref{eq:diffSpecInv}) may be computed using capped intersection points related by the biholomorphism.
+This means that the spectral invariants in (\ref{eq:diffSpecInv}) may be computed using capped Hamiltonian chords related by the biholomorphism.
 Since the two Lagrangian links share furthermore the same parameter $\lambda$, we may change the capping of this intersection point freely; without loss of generality therefore we may assume that such capping is contained in $\Sym^k\D\subset \Sym^k\sphere^2$.
 The proof ends showing that under this assumption

-showing that the intersection product coincides with the linking number up to a factor of $-2$.
+where $\hat{y}$ is any capped Hamiltonian chord of $\Sym H$, showing that the intersection product coincides with the linking number up to a factor of $-2$.
 Choosing optimal $s_i$ and applying the Hofer Lipschitz property of the difference in (\ref{eq:diffSpecInv}) yields the main result of \cite{M}.